Ryan McMahon Player Props: Rockies vs. Cardinals

 Ryan McMahon At The Plate

-- McMahon has 101 hits and an OBP of .343 to go with a slugging percentage of .479.
-All three of those stats are best among Colorado hitters this season.
+- McMahon has 102 hits and an OBP of .344 to go with a slugging percentage of .479.
+All three of those stats lead Colorado hitters this season.

-- Among qualifying hitters, he ranks 59th in batting average, while his on-base percentage ranks 50th and he is 34th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 61st in batting average, 50th in on-base percentage, and 36th in slugging.

-- McMahon will look to extend his five-game hitting streak.
-He's batting .444 with two homers during his last games.
+- McMahon is batting .421 with two homers during his last games and is on a six-game hitting streak.

-- McMahon has picked up an RBI in 33.3% of his games this year, with two or more RBI in 12.7% of his games.
-He has also produced three or more runs in six contests.
+- McMahon has had an RBI in 35 games this year (34.0%), including 13 multi-RBI outings (12.6%).
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 47 of 102 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.